 - You have bladder diverticula (pouches in the wall of the bladder) or bladder stones.

-- TURP is not possible for another reason.
+- Transurethral resection of the prostate (TURP) is not possible for another reason.

 What To Expect

 Simple prostatectomy may require spending one or more days in the hospital.
 You may go home with a urinary catheter in place.
 Your doctor will give you instructions about how to care for your catheter at home.

 Why It Is Done

 Simple prostatectomy usually is used for men who want surgery to treat their benign prostatic hyperplasia (BPH) symptoms and who have very enlarged prostates.